 Points of Pride

-For the sixth year in a row the University of Miami was ranked in the top 50 in U.S. News & World Report’s annual "Best Colleges" issue.
-In the 2015 report, UM is ranked No. 48 out of 268 institutions nationwide.
+The University of Miami is consistently ranked among the top research universities in U.S. News & World Report’s annual "Best Colleges" issue.
+In the 2016 report, UM is ranked No. 51 out of 277 institutions nationwide.

-The Miller School of Medicine’s Bascom Palmer Eye Institute was rated the nation’s No. 1 ophthalmology program for the tenth consecutive year in U.S. News’s annual 2014 Best Hospitals rankings.
+The Miller School of Medicine’s Bascom Palmer Eye Institute was rated the nation’s No. 1 ophthalmology program for the twelfth consecutive year in U.S. News’s annual 2016 Best Hospitals rankings.

 Financial Times ranked the School of Business Administration’s Executive MBA program No. 19 among all U.S. stand-alone Executive MBA programs, and No. 1 in Florida.

 HispanicBusiness magazine ranked the School of Business Administration No. 9 in the country for Hispanic students.

 The University is ranked No. 28 on the Top 100 Social Media Colleges list from StudentAdvisor.com, which tracks how schools engage audiences through Facebook, Twitter, YouTube, iTunes, and other social media.